nicm42/100-days-of-code/log2.md

 Thoughts: Much as it was interesting, I can see it's out of date because there's now a better way of doing it.

 Link to work: None

+Day 35: 6th March 2020
+Progress: Tested the Manage landing page on IE and played about with auto-prefixer and Gulp to fix it.

+Thoughts: I am starting to get the hang of Gulp.
+The auto-prefixer only fixed some of the CSS grid problems, so that needs more work.

+Link to work: None